-At our 2019 annual meeting, our stockholders approved, in a non-binding advisory vote, our executive compensation with 92% of the shares present, in person or by proxy, and entitled to vote thereon affirmatively giving their approval (with broker non-votes having no effect on the vote).
+At our annual meeting during fiscal year 2021, our stockholders approved, in a non-binding advisory vote, our executive compensation with 97% of the shares present, in person or by proxy, and entitled to vote thereon affirmatively giving their approval (with broker non-votes having no effect on the vote).
 Accordingly, we believe that this vote affirms the appropriateness of our executive compensation philosophy and policies, as currently adopted and implemented, and we intend to continue such philosophy and policies.